 Pope County leaders endorse proposal for new casino

 RUSSELLVILLE, Ark.
-(AP) — Leaders in Pope County have endorsed a proposal from Cherokee Nation Businesses to build a casino and hotel complex in the county.
+(AP) — Leaders in Pope County have endorsed a proposal from Cherokee Nation Businesses to build a casino and hotel complex in the county, which would become Arkansas' fourth casino.

 After little discussion, the Pope County Quorum Court voted Tuesday to support the proposed Legends Resort and Casino, which would be built north of Russellville and Interstate 40.
 According to the Arkansas Democrat-Gazette , the Legends project beat out four other proposals to get the nod from the quorum court.